 - Accommodating peak traffic periods and real-time changes in traffic volumes

-- Quickly returning signal operations to normal coordination after disruption by pedestrian actuation and emergency vehicle preemption
+- Quickly returning signal operations to regular coordination after disruption by pedestrian actuation and emergency vehicle preemption

 - Reducing delays for side street traffic along a corridor

-The continued use of older traffic signal technology also incurs substantial costs to businesses and consumers.
+The continued use of older traffic signal technology also incurs substantial costs to businesses and taxpayers.
 Inefficient signals account for more than ten percent of all traffic delays and congestion issues on major routes alone (source: highways.dot.gov).
-For consumers, this results in excessive delays and fuel consumption but for businesses, it decreases productivity and increases labor costs, which are ultimately passed on to the consumer.
+This results in excessive delays and fuel consumption for users, but for businesses, it decreases productivity and increases labor costs, ultimately passed on to the taxpayers.

 Older signals also affect the costs of managing agencies.
 Personnel must be diverted from other tasks to respond to citizen complaints when traffic signals do not meet motorist needs.
-Personnel manually compile the data for transportation specialists who then analyze the data and develop updated signal timing using the traditional signal timing process before generating their recommendations.
+Personnel manually compile the data for traffic specialists, who then analyze it and develop updated signal timing using the traditional signal timing process before generating their recommendations.
 Because these specialists must balance the needs of one intersection against the requirements of an entire system, this is time-consuming and expensive.

-On top of these practical benefits, automated traffic signal performance measures and adaptive signal control technologies are also kinder to the environment as previously noted.
-Using an ATSPM system allows traffic engineers to update signal timings based on current traffic counts, while the ASCT system automatically adjusts signal timings to reduce emissions of hydrocarbons and carbon monoxide from vehicles by eliminating constant stop-and-go traffic situations.
+On top of these practical benefits, automated traffic signal performance measures and adaptive signal control technologies are also kinder to the environment, as previously noted.
+An ATSPM system allows traffic engineers to update signal timings based on current traffic counts.
+In contrast, the ASCT system automatically adjusts signal timings to reduce emissions of hydrocarbons and carbon monoxide from vehicles by eliminating constant stop-and-go traffic situations.

-Real-time management of traffic systems is proven to work, yet these systems require knowledgeable and experienced experts to determine which one is the right solution for your particular situation.
-Snyder & Associates is working to help bring these technologies to the clients and markets we serve.
+Real-time management of traffic systems is proven to work, yet these systems require knowledgeable and experienced experts to determine the right solution for your situation.
+Snyder & Associates is working to help bring these technologies to our clients and markets.
 The deployment of an ATSPM or ASCT system is a critical step toward providing improved capabilities that allow affected communities to proactively manage traffic, enhance operations, increase mobility, and reduce congestion.
 For frustrated travelers, the optimal balance of red light/green light distribution is the ultimate payoff.